 The following questions and answers are designed to offer advice about the planning permission required for renewable energy devices.
 If you need additional help, you can:

-You can also read our leaflets on renewable energy and conservation.
+- read our general guidance on renewable energy

 1. Can I install a device for renewable energy?